isomerpages/moe-edgefieldpri/_co-curricular-activities/Sports & Games/Netball.md

 <tbody>
   <tr>
     <td class="tg-dafn">Experiences</td>
     <td class="tg-u05r">The junior and senior teams train twice a week to prepare for the annual North Zone and National Primary Schools Netball Championships.
-The teams undergo rigorous physical training which develops competent netball skills and keen mental skills.  </td>
+The teams undergo rigorous physical training which help to develop competent netball skills and keen mental skills.  </td>
   </tr>
   <tr>
     <td class="tg-dafn">Developing our students</td>